openenergymonitor/guide/source/applications/solar-pv.markdown

 **Calculated export:**

  1. Use the `- input` input processor to subtract home consumption from solar generation in order to calculate export as positive (import will be negative).
- 2. Use allow positive in order to isolate the export component
+ 2. Use `allow positive` in order to isolate the export component
  3. Select log to feed and create a feed called **export** with the feed engine set to `PHPFina` and feed `interval=10s`
  4. Select `power to kWh`, create a feed called **export_kwh** with feed engine `PHPFina` and feed `interval=10s`

 **Setup Consumption Feed**

 *Assuming CT2 (power 2) = Consumption*

  1. Click on spanner icon to configure `emonPi/power2`.
- 2. Select log to feed and create a feed called **use** with the feed engine set to PHPFina and feed interval set to 10 seconds.
+ 2. Select log to feed and create a feed called **use** with the feed engine set to PHPFina and feed `interval=10s`.
  3. Select `power to kWh`, create a feed called **use_kwh** with feed engine `PHPFina` and feed `interval=10s`.

 Once complete click on `Apps > MySolarPV` in order to launch the MySolarPV emoncms app, If you decide to use custom feed names the app will give you the option to select your solar, use and export feeds.

 #### {% linkable_title Type 2 System %}